rossnoble/react-practice/src/challenges/temperature-converter/README.md

 Two-way temperature converter between Celsius and Fahrenheit.

 ## Requirements
-- Two text inputs: Celsius and Fahrenheit
+- [x] Two text inputs: Celsius and Fahrenheit
-- Initially both fields are empty
+- [x] Initially both fields are empty
-- Entering a number in one input calculates the other
+- [x] Entering a number in one input calculates the other
-- Round to 4 decimal places
+- [x] Round to 2 decimal places
-- Non-numerical input clears the other field
+- [x] Non-numerical input clears the other field
+- [x] Display error state when field is not a number

 ## Formula
 - Celsius to Fahrenheit: `(C × 9/5) + 32`